ShaafPlayz/Runners-on-the-loose-FPS/ReadMe.md

 # Run From Uoft (Ursina Engine) [V 1.0]

-An FPS game where you run from your enemy(Uoft) and destory them
+A FPS game where you run from your enemy(Uoft) and destory them

 [ps: this is a joke XD]